okeshawarz/prospectus/draft5.md

 the supply of housing through either new construction or upzoning existing neighborhoods for greater density), then rents should *ceteris paribus* fall.

-Much of the recent urban economics literature has focused on particularly the relationship of the housing sector to urban growth.

-*This is a good place for a discussion on Glaeser, Gyourko, Hsieh & Moretti, in* *the context of Regulationist and supply-side explanations for urban growth* *constraints*

 Of course, *ceteris* is never *paribus*, and the most confounding feature comes from the nature of cities themselves: they are an increasing-returns phenomenon, and the expansion of a city itself may be a function of the desirability and